In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 to finally “Assigned.”

-It is possible that you won’t see this status change as it requires a continuous refresh of the page.
+You may not see this status change as it requires a continuous refresh of the page.

 Autopilot Profile Assignment from MSfB (Microsoft Store for Business)